alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 If you have a Home Office licence to supply products listed in Schedule 4 Part I of the [Misuse of Drugs Regulations 2001](http://www.legislation.gov.uk/ukpga/1971/38/contents) )you will also need to apply to the Home Office for an import licence to bring the controlled drug into the UK.

 A WDIC will not be issued for a new product without evidence of a demand for the product.

-[SMEwhat evidence?]
+[SME question: what evidence is required and how is it sent?]

 ###RIC